paser-group/continuous-secsoft/ssp-spr26/exercises/e1-req/README.md

 ## Deliverables

-- Full output generated for both generative AI tools: 75 for each output
+- Full output generated for all generative AI tools: 75 for each output
 - Prompt that you used: 25